Last updated on October 15, 2025

 Seller Withholding Certification

 The amount that must be withheld from the disposition of a U.S. real property interest can be adjusted following a withholding certificate issued to the IRS.
-The transferee, transferee’s agent, or the transferor may request a withholding certificate.
+The transferee, the transferee’s agent, or the transferor may request a withholding certificate.
 A transferor must notify the transferee in writing that the certificate has been applied for on the day or the day prior to the transfer.

 If a Withholding Certificate was applied for, required funds must be submitted within 20 days of the Withholding Certificate notice.
 A withholding certificate may be issued due to: